wearewondrous/paragraphs_types/README.md

 # Paragraphs types collection

-## Warnings
+## Basics

-- highly experimental, do not use in production
+- Highly experimental, do not use in production
+- Only for Drupal 8, there will be no backport
-- current does not work together with paragraphs demo because of naming collissions
+- Currently does not work together with paragraphs demo because of naming collissions

 ## Installation